curl/everything-curl/protocols/curl.md

 ## GOPHER

-Designed for "distributing, searching, and retrieving documents over the Internet", Gopher is somewhat of the grand father to HTTP as HTTP has mostly taken over completely for the same use cases.
+Designed for "distributing, searching, and retrieving documents over the Internet", Gopher is somewhat of the grandfather to HTTP as HTTP has mostly taken over completely for the same use cases.
 See RFC 1436.
 Gopher servers and clients use TCP port 70.